adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ## Q1: What is GrabCut Algorithm?

-GrabCut is an image segmentation technique used to extract an object from its background.
+# Ans **GrabCut is an image segmentation technique used to extract an object from its background.**
-It uses color information and graph cuts to improve object boundaries automatically.
+**It uses color information and graph cuts to improve object boundaries automatically.**

 # Code Sample: